The 13 Best Streamers For Trout That Get Big Results

 9. Brammer’s Seasoned Geezer

-This is a new addition to my fly fishing list of best streamers for trout but since it’s easy to tie and it works, plus you can now buy it online and in some fly shops, I thought I’d add it.
+This is a new addition to my fly fishing list of best streamer patterns for trout, but since it’s easy to tie and it works, plus you can now buy it online and in some fly shops, I thought I’d add it.

 I’ve been fly fishing with this fly for a few years with good results.
 It is a good addition to the fly box of any fly fisher.

-Of course, I’ve tried it in multiple sizes and a few color variations and color combo’s and I’m consistently moving small and large fish on this fly.
+Of course, I’ve tried it in multiple sizes and a few color variations and color combinations, and I’m consistently moving small and large fish on this fly.

 10. The Zoo Cougar and Articulated Zoo Cougar

-The reason is these thick-bodied streamers move a lot of water, they dance and twitch, and most of all they catch fish, and big fish.
+These thick-bodied streamers move a lot of water, they dance and twitch on the retrieve, and most of all, they catch big trout.

-I love them and I hate them because although they are super effective for big fish, they take more time to tie or they are more expensive if you buy them.
+Although they are super effective for big fish, they take more time to tie, or they are more expensive if you buy them.

-The Zoo Cougars’ downside is it rides high when fished on a floating line, but add a sinking leader, or a sink tip and this fly will get into the strike zone and be deadly good.
-Even still, Deer hair flies like this one are not great for deep water.
+The Zoo Cougars’ downside is it rides high when fished on a floating line, but add a sinking leader or a sink tip, and this fly will get into the strike zone and be deadly good.

 11. The Dungeon Streamer